-- > Mirror Group

-- Number:Select the mirror group number you want to configure.

-- > Mirroring Port

-Mirroring Port:

-Select the mirroring port number.

-Mirrored Port

-Port Select: Click the Select button to quick-select the corresponding port based on the port number you entered.
+۶ Mirror Group Number: Select the mirror group number you want to configure. ۶ Mirroring Port Mirroring Port: Select the mirroring port number. ۶ Mirrored Port Port Select: Click the Select button to quick-select the corresponding port based on the port number you entered.
 Select: Select the desired port as a mirrored port.
 It is multi-optional.
 Port: Displays the port number.
 Ingress: Select Enable/Disable the Ingress feature.
 When the Ingress is enabled, the incoming packets received by the mirrored port will be copied to the mirroring port.

 Egress: Select Enable/Disable the Egress feature.
 When the Egress is enabled, the outgoing packets sent by the mirrored port will be copied to the mirroring port.
 LAG: Displays the LAG number which the port belongs to.
-The LAG member can not be selected as the mirrored port or mirroring port.

-1. The LAG member can not be selected as the mirrored port or mirroring port.
+The LAG member cannot be selected as the mirrored port or mirroring port.
+A Nata :

-- 2. A port can not be set as the mirrored port and the mirroring port simultaneously. - 3.
-The Port Mirror function can take effect spanning the multiple VLANs.
+- 1. The LAG member cannot be selected as the mirrored port or mirroring port. - 2.
+A port cannot be set as the mirrored port and the mirroring port simultaneously. - 3.
+The Port Mirror function can span the multiple VLANs.